parmag/fixefid/README.md

 ```

 ## Numeric data type
 The numeric data type FieldType.N can be managed like a Java Integer, Long, Float, Double and BigDecimal.
 Fot the last three, a DecimalFormat must be used.
 All can be positive or negative.
 With the DecimalFormat, can be used the extended property REMOVE_DECIMAL_SEPARATOR to be compliant with the COBOL numeric data type.
-For instance, to add the field amount to the PersonRecordField example above, change the eunm like this:
+For instance, to add the field amount to the PersonRecordField example above, change the enum like this:

 ```
 public enum PersonRecordField implements FieldProperty {